savanibharat/justamonad-tutorials/justamonad-tutorials-collectors/Collectors-ReadMe.md

    3. Collect to `PriorityQueue` ascending and descending order
 5. Collecting data to Map interface
    1. `Collectors.toMap(Function, Function)`: Collect data to `HashMap` using specified key and value `Function`
-   2. `Collectors.toMap(Function, Function, BinaryOperator)`: Collect data to `HashMap` using specified key and value `Function` and use `BinaryOperator` as merge function
+   2. `Collectors.toMap(Function, Function, BinaryOperator)`: Collect data to `HashMap` using specified key and value `Function` and use `BinaryOperator` as merge function(executes this behavior if two key already exists in Map)
    3. `Collectors.toMap(Function, Function, BinaryOperator, Supplier)`: Collect data to `Supplier` `Map` that extends `java.util.Map` using specified key and value `Function` and use `BinaryOperator` as merge function
    4. To Google Guava’s `ImmutableMap.toImmutableMap()`
 6. Collecting data to `java.util.concurrent.ConcurrentMap` interface
     1. `Collectors.toConcurrentMap(Function, Function)`: Collect data to `ConcurrentHashMap` using specified key and value `Function`
-    2. `Collectors.toConcurrentMap(Function, Function, BinaryOperator)`: Collect data to `ConcurrentHashMap` using specified key and value `Function` and use `BinaryOperator` as merge function
+    2. `Collectors.toConcurrentMap(Function, Function, BinaryOperator)`: Collect data to `ConcurrentHashMap` using specified key and value `Function` and use `BinaryOperator` as merge function(executes this behavior if two key already exists in Map)
     3. `Collectors.toConcurrentMap(Function, Function, BinaryOperator, Supplier)`: Collect data to `Supplier` `Map` that extends `java.util.concurrent.ConcurrentMap` using specified key and value `Function` and use `BinaryOperator` as merge function
 7. `Collectors.collectingAndThen`: Collect elements and then apply additional finishing transformation
    2. Collect data to `List` and return `Collections.unmodifiableList()`